-- (1) The Committee considers these metrics to be key financial performance measures in its assessment of the Company's performance, including certain non-GAAP measures.
+- Net Revenue of \$28.5 billion, net of adjustments, a decline of 0.9% from 2019 - Net Income of \$3.0 billion and diluted EPS, net of adjustments, of \$5.79 - Operating efficiency ratio(2) of 46.0%, net of adjustments for 2020, compared to 44.8% in - Tangible Book Value/Share growth (including the effect of common dividends) of 6.0% - Allowance coverage ratio of 6.19% at December 31, 2020, compared to 2.71% at December 31, 2019 - Paid a quarterly common stock dividend of \$0.40 per common share in the first two quarters of 2020 and \$0.10 per common share in the last two quarters - Stock price decreased by 3.9% in 2020, outpacing the largest benchmark of bank peers, the KBW Index, which was down 13.6%.
+TSR declined 2.7%, increased 4.2%, and increased 50.0% over one-, three-, and five-year periods ended December 31, 2020, as compared to the TSR of the KBW Index, which declined 10.3%, increased 0.5%, and increased 53.1% over the same time periods - The Committee considers these metrics to be key financial performance measures in its assessment of the Company's performance, including certain non-GAAP measures.
 While certain of our non-GAAP measures are widely used by investors, analysts and bank regulatory agencies to assess the capital position of financial services companies, they may not be comparable to similarly titled measures reported by other companies.
-See Appendix A for our definition and reconciliation of these non-GAAP measures to the applicable amounts measured in accordance with GAAP. - (2) Net revenue and operating efficiency ratio are presented on both a GAAP and non-GAAP basis.
+See Appendix A for our definition and reconciliation of these non-GAAP measures to the applicable amounts measured in accordance with GAAP. - Net revenue and operating efficiency ratio are presented on both a GAAP and non-GAAP basis.
 The non-GAAP measures consist of our adjusted results that our Committee believes are indicative of the Company's performance and help investors and users of our financial information understand the effect of adjusting items on our selected reported results and provide alternate measurements of our performance.
-See Appendix A for our reconciliation of the non-GAAP measures to the applicable amounts measured in accordance with GAAP. - (3) ROTCE is a non-GAAP measure that the Committee believes is indicative of the Company's performance and helps investors and users of our financial information understand the effect of these adjustments on our selected reported results and provide alternate measurements of our performance.
-See Appendix A for our definition and reconciliation of this non-GAAP measure to the applicable amounts measured in accordance with GAAP.
+See Appendix A for our reconciliation of the non-GAAP measures to the applicable amounts measured in accordance with GAAP. - ROTCE is a non-GAAP measure that the Committee believes is indicative of the Company's performance and helps investors and users of our financial information (3) understand the effect of these adjustments on our selected reported results and provide alternate measurements of our performance.
+See Appendix A for our definition and reconciliation of this non-GAAP measure to the applicable amounts measured in accordance with GAAP. - CAPITAL ONE FINANCIAL CORPORATION 2021 PROXY STATEMENT